PythonHacker24/PythonHacker24/README.md

 I use Arch btw on my desktop computer.
 While traveling, I have my Macbook in my backpack.

 #### Why am I so diverse?
 I love working on projects that build our future.
 I stay on a topic that interests me for some time and work hard to explore it further.
-Then, I find something else, but I stay connected to the previous ones.
+Then, I find something else but stay connected to the previous ones.
 I don't like to miss out on anything.

 #### What more do I do outside my computer?
 I love reading books, especially business, philosophy, and novels.
 I also love playing football and running.
 In fact, I am an endurance runner and love running for miles.